3.4 Internal linings and finishes in existing dwelling

 A building consent is not required to replace or alter a dwelling's internal linings and wall, ceiling and floor finishes.

-As wall and ceiling linings often provide bracing and fire resistance, we recommend you seek advice from an appropriately qualified building practitioner before carrying out any such work.
+As wall and ceiling linings often provide bracing and fire resistance, you should seek advice from an appropriately qualified building practitioner before carrying out any such work.

 Wet area or level entry showers are generally outside the scope of this exemption.